-- 12 5-star reviews
+- 58 5-star reviews

-- 19 projects consisting of 152 images
+- 59 projects consisting of 472 images

-- 69 discussion comments
+- 1756 discussion comments

-- 17 Facebook likes, 2 Tweets, and 1 Google +1 on her profile page
+- 2848 Facebook likes, and 2090 Tweets on their profile page

 As with search engine results positions, top Houzz placements leads to more eyes on your work, more calls coming your way, and more projects to engage with.
 If done well, you’ll be turning away clients for a lack of time.

 Houzz Effects Your Website’s SEO

-Houzz does not give what we call dofollow links, which means that the link on your Houzz profile that points to your website does NOT help your website’s SEO.
+Houzz does not give what we call followed links, which means that the link on your Houzz profile that points to your website does NOT help your website’s SEO.
 Most social media sites, including Facebook, Twitter, and LinkedIn, provide no-follow links that do not help your SEO directly.
 Houzz is now the same.